dario2994/pol2dom/README.md

 ### Method 2: Run directly from the repository

 Clone the repository with `git clone https://github.com/dario2994/pol2dom` and run the command with `./p2d.sh` directly from the repository directory.
+You might have to install some python packages system-wide for this command to work.

 ## Usage